nwangemann/mushroom-hunter/README.md

 <li>Able to post an informational log for found mushrooms</li>
 <li>Stores posts to user session/profile</li>
 <li>User is able to edit and delete submitted posts</li>

+</ul>

+ICEBOX 1.0 (barely icebox)

 - User is able to geotag location of found mushroom using the Google Maps API (and corresponding geotagging API available through Google Maps)
-- User is able to select species of mushroom from list and have information display, giving specifics regarding species
+- User is able to select species of mushroom from list and have information pulled from Trefle (plant API) display, giving specifics regarding species
-</ul>

-ICEBOX
+ICEBOX 2.0 (true icebox)

 - A page which displays ALL posts stored within the database
 - User can filter and search through existing posts based on location/species/other identifying parameters.

+**My Path To Points**
+- Responsive Design (20 Points)
+- Redux (20 Points)
+- Authentication (10 Points)
+- Presentation (10 Points)
+- Hosting (10 Points)
+- Other Technologies --Sass-- (10 points)

+Total 80 Points

+- Other Technologies (Google Maps API/Trefle API)

 ***Client***
 <br/><br/>